bbauska/W3Cx-3of5/README.md

 7. We want to hear what inspires you as a developer
 ```

-IDs may also be defined as strings, and values can use HTML as well:
+<h5>IDs may also be defined as strings, and values can use HTML as well:</h5>

 ```
 1. Opening
 2. 00:00:00.000 --> 00:00:30.000